 Microsoft Outlook has over 400 million active users, who often use their mailboxes on Android and iOS smartphones.
 This is the reason why syncing addresses on portable gadgets with other services is crucial for hassle-free access from any gadget or place.
 Sometimes, to export contacts from Outlook 2016 you need to use third-party software.
 However, in most cases, it is possible to do it manually.
 If you are a regular user who has no idea how to sync Outlook Address Book with your smartphone, don’t give up.
 We’ll show you a few tricks on how to do it.

-Syncing Outlook Contacts on Android
+How to Sync Outlook Contacts with Android

 To synchronize your Outlook Address Book with your Android device, your email provider has to offer the Microsoft Exchange ActiveSync feature.
 Most popular email services like Gmail provide this feature: